DylonTan/hack-assembler/README.md

 ## Hack Machine Language Assembler

-Converts .asm files into .hack files
+An assembler that converts .asm files into .hack files made with Python

 Project based on The Elements of Computing Systems Book
 More info: https://www.nand2tetris.org/book